benmaier/epipack/paper/paper.md

 [@estrada_covid-19_2020].

-The complexity of detailed epidemiological models often mitigates simple replication and/or adaption to local circumstances.
+The complexity of detailed epidemiological models often mitigates simple replication and/or adaptation to local circumstances.
 Typically, modifications are quickly thought up, but their influence on system properties such as the epidemic threshold or outbreak size are less clear.
 Variations in model formulation often entail the